tomsWebConsulting/twcsl/v7.1/Page Section Image Scrubbing Animation/README.md

 ### Synopsis

-Add image scrubbing effect to a page section.
+Add image scrubbing effect to a Page Section.

 ### Version